eoncarlyle/puro/README.md

 - [ ] Multithreaded producer tests

 ## Development Log

+### 2025-10-15
+While my intuition was correct on the producer offset, the consumer offset was wrong for a symetric reason: my intention was to begin at the current consumer offset, but nothing was actually enforcing that in the code.

 ### 2025-10-13
 I am 75% sure that the bug is that the consumer does not stop at the incoming consumer offset (there is no current